web3/web3.js/docs/docs/guides/web3_plugin_guide/index.md

 # Getting Started

-Welcome to the web3.js Plugins Guide, an exciting new feature introduced in web3.js v4!
-In addition to the core web3.js libraries, plugins bring specialized functionalities tailored for end-users (functionalities that you, as a developer, can create).
-These enhancements may involve creating wrappers for specific contracts, adding extra features to RPC methods, or extending the capabilities of web3.js methods.
-Dive in and explore this innovative addition to web3.js v4!
+Welcome to the Web3 Plugins🧩 Guide, a new feature introduced in web3.js v4.
+In addition to the core web3.js libraries, plugins bring specialized functionalities tailored for end-users (functionalities, that you, as a developer, can create).
+These enhancements may involve creating wrappers for specific contracts, adding extra features to RPC methods, adding any external libraries, logic, extending the capabilities of web3.js methods, etc...

+In this guide, you will learn the basics to get started building web3 plugins, setting up providers, importing, and using different web3.js packages.

 - [Plugin Developer Guide (For Creators)](/guides/web3_plugin_guide/plugin_authors)
 - [Plugin User Guide (Usage)](/guides/web3_plugin_guide/plugin_users)